Red Hat Developer Hub 1.7

 As a Red Hat Developer Hub (RHDH) administrator, you can install and configure the Orchestrator flavor using Helm, ensuring your environment is prepared for workflow orchestration with Red Hat Developer Hub.

-1. Installing Red Hat Developer Hub with Orchestrator using Helm
+1. Installing Red Hat Developer Hub with the Orchestrator on OpenShift using Helm

-You can install Red Hat Developer Hub with Orchestrator by using Helm, review resource requirements for Orchestrator, and plan for resource considerations in air-gapped environments.
+You can install Red Hat Developer Hub with Orchestrator on OpenShift Container Platform by using Helm, review resource requirements for Orchestrator, and plan for resource considerations in air-gapped environments.

-You can install the Orchestrator flavor of Red Hat Developer Hub (RHDH) on OpenShift using Helm charts, enabling serverless workflows and workflow orchestration capabilities.
+You can install the Orchestrator flavor of Red Hat Developer Hub (RHDH) on OpenShift using the Helm CLI.
+This method provides flexibility for custom configurations and automation.
+The Orchestrator flavor enables serverless workflows and orchestration capabilities.

 Prerequisites

-• You are logged in as an administrator on the OpenShift cluster.
+• You are logged in to the OpenShift cluster using the oc CLI.

 • You have installed Helm and configured locally.